ednasawe/GoogleMapsAPI/README.md

 # GoogleMapsAPIs-and-StreetView-to-Navigate-Kenya

-The Application uses GoogleMaps APIs, JavaScript API, and the StreetView to provide locations and places to visit in Kenya.
+- The Application uses **GoogleMaps APIs, JavaScript API**,andthe **StreetView** to provide locations and places to visit in Kenya.

-The Application provides a map of Kenya and the neighbourhood areas that one can visit, example trending and new restaurants, museums, and water parks..
+- The Application provides a map of Kenya and the neighbourhood areas that one can visit, example trending and new restaurants, museums, and water parks, etc.

-The Application uses map markers to identify popular locations and places around Kenya that one would like to visit.
+- The Application uses map markers to identify popular locations and places around Kenya that one would like to visit.

-The application also provides a 360 street view of the places for the tourists to familiarize themselves with the streets and buildings close to these places.
+- The application also provides a 360 street view of the places for the tourists to familiarize themselves with the streets and buildings close to these places.

-Using a serach button and suggested listviews of the places, the tourist can easily get recommendations of other new places to visit.
+- Using a serach button and suggested listviews of the places,the tourist can easily get recommendations of other new places to visit.

-The next ste is to implement another feature that will further provide the users with reviews from other reviewers regarding the places using third-party APIs.
+- The next ste is to implement another feature that will further provide the users with reviews from other reviewers regarding the places using _third-party APIs._

-#Resource
+# Getting Started
+The project is a python project.

+# Installation
+Clone the Github repository
+$ git clone git clone {REPOSITORY_CLONE_URL}
+$ cd to the clone directory

+# Resource

-- Choose A License - Helpful website for picking out a license for an application.
+- **Choose A License** - Helpful website for picking out a license for an application.
-- Udacity - Helpful in learning contents and resources to guide.
+- **Udacity** - Helpful in learning contents and resources to guide.

-#How to Contribute
+# How to Contribute

 Contributions are welcomes.
 If you find any typos, errors, or additional resources.
 First, fork this repository.
+Please follow the contribution guidlines.

-You can Fork Icon the project.
+- You can Fork Icon the project.

-Or clone the repository to make changes.
+- Or clone the repository to make changes.

 $ git clone {REPOSITORY_CLONE_URL}
 $ cd to the directory

-You can also Pull Request Icon by:
+- You can also Pull Request Icon by:

 Making a pull request.
 Once you've pushed changes to your local repository, you can issue a pull request by clicking on the pull request icon.

-#License
+# License

 The contents of this repository are covered under the MIT License.